RosaUlisses/GameBoy-Emulator/README.md

 # GameBoy-Emulator
-A gameboy emulatro written in Rust
+A gameboy emulator written in Rust